 Who should apply?

 - This degree is aimed at students from a range of disciplinary backgrounds who want to learn more about the ways in which data and digital processes play a role in everyday life.

-- Although no specific background is required, your application must demonstrate an ability to work creatively and interest in big data and digital futures in general.
+- Although no specific background is required, your application must demonstrate an ability to work creatively and an interest in big data and digital futures in general.

 - The MSc degree provides an excellent route to those intending to undertake further postgraduate research at doctoral level, whilst the Postgraduate Diploma and Postgraduate Certificate allow you to focus or skill-up in particular data-driven approaches in shorter time.